jameslawler/notes/docs/software-engineering/programming/bundlers-compilers/2-webpack.md

 The loader is only used when Webpack adds the file to its dependency graph.
 So just having a css file in the project is not enough, it needs to be imported somewhere in the project, like with the line above.

-These css loaders will take the css from the files and inject them into the <style> tag of the html page.
+These css loaders will take the css from the files and inject them into the <style></style> tag of the html page.

 ### SASS / LESS